-It is our pleasure to welcome you to our community of students and scholars in the Department of Philosophy at Kent.
-We are excited that you want to join us in exploring philosophical questions!
+It is our pleasure to welcome you to our community of students and scholars in the Philosophy Department.
+We are excited to have you join us in exploring philosophical questions.

 To be successful, you do not need to have read or studied philosophy before.
 You need only arrive with a genuine curiosity about philosophical questions and problems, and an openness to learning from others, and challenging yourself.

 We look forward to meeting you!

 Head of Department of Philosophy

 Our Student Experience team have put together some advice for prepare for your first term at University for preparing for your first term, from exploring modules to useful apps and resources.